Skip to Content

 Getting There

 Kuti can be easily visited independently or as part of an organized tour.
 The reserve is mostly accessible in a 2WD car, although a 4x4 vehicle might be necessary after heavy rain.
 The reserve is just 10km/6mi from Salima town and 30km/19mi from the resorts at Senga Bay.
-It is located around 100km/60mi from the capital, Lilongwe, and the drive takes about 2 hours*.
+It is around 100km/60mi from the capital, Lilongwe, and the drive takes about 2 hours*.

 *Driving times are only a rough indication.
 You should always consider the possibility of significant delays.